inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 In our case, the keyword was already created.
-If the keyword was not created in advance, then we will create it by using the :menuselection:`Keyword Editor` in InaSAFE from the toolbar or from the :menuselection:`Plugins` menu.
+If the keyword was not created in advance, then we will create it by using the :menuselection:`Keyword Editor` in |project_name| from the toolbar or from the :menuselection:`Plugins` menu.

 Go to the :menuselection:`Plugin menu` on QGIS toolbar.
-Click on :menuselection:`InaSAFE.` Then, click on the :menuselection:`Keyword Editor` in the dialog box.
+Click on :menuselection:`InaSAFE`.
+Then, click on the :menuselection:`Keyword Editor` in the dialog box.
 Pinpoint the :guilabel:`Exposure` category.
 Choose :guilabel:`structure` in the :guilabel:`Subcategory` scroll box.
 Then click :guilabel:`OK`

 .. image:: ../static/tutorial/019.png
    :align: center

-Now our OSM building exposure data can be used in InaSAFE and was automatically entered in the :guilabel:`How many box` of the InaSAFE dock panel.
+Now our OSM building exposure data can be used in |project_name| and was automatically entered in the :guilabel:`How many box` of the |project_name|
+dock panel.

 .. image:: ../static/tutorial/020.png
    :align: center